Mario Götze: Euro 2016, hiatus and 2022 World Cup

 Götze featured at UEFA Euro 2016, appearing in four matches of Germany's semifinalists campaign.
 Having started every group game, he played just over 20 minutes in the knockout phase.
 Pundits widely criticised his performances for being nondescript.
 During this time, Götze also took part in a collaboration between the German Football Association and The LEGO Group, who in May 2016 released a Europe-exclusive collectible minifigure series, with Götze featured as the fifteenth of sixteen minifigures in the collection.

 In the lead up to the 2018 FIFA World Cup, he played in a friendly against France in November 2017 after a one-year absence from the national team, but ultimately did not make the squad for the final tournament.

-On 10 November 2022, Götze was named in Germany's 2022 FIFA World Cup squad by Manager Hansi Flick.
+On 10 November 2022, Götze was named in Germany's 2022 FIFA World Cup squad by manager Hansi Flick.
 The selection was met with surprise, as it marked his return to the national side after five years.
+He would only play 34 minutes in the entire tournament, featuring in Germany's first and last group stage matches against Japan and Costa Rica as a substitute.
+Germany would not qualify for the knockout phase.
+His last match for the national team was on 25 March 2023, playing the second half in a 2–0 friendly win over Peru, getting subbed on for Florian Wirtz.